-In terms of the Constitution, the National Assembly and provincial legislatures must maintain oversight of the executive authority responsible for local government.
-This executive authority includes the minister and MEC for local government and other executives involved in local government, such as the minister and MEC for finance.
+In terms of our country's constitution, the National Assembly and provincial legislatures must maintain oversight of the executive authority responsible for local government.
+This executive authority includes the minister and MEC responsible for cooperative governance and other executives involved in local government, such as the minister and MEC responsible for finance.
 The mechanism used to conduct oversight is the portfolio committee on local government.

-11.2 Glossary of key terminology used in this report
+13.2 Glossary of key terminology used in this report